locomotivecms/site-templates/README.md

 Site templates
 ==============

 A collection of sites built by Wagon.
+They require at least Locomotive Engine 3.1.0.rc2 and Wagon 2.1.0.rc4.

+## Shop

+### Description

+Shop is a simple e-commerce Locomotive site powered by [Snipcart](http://snipcart.com) and Bootstrap.
+Fully responsive.

+### License & Author Details

+Copyright (c) 2016 NoCoffee, released under the MIT license

 ## Freelancer